This Mojito Hot Toddy Is the Destroyer of Colds

 Beautifully plated dishes that taste even better than they look

 Tucked away in the former Ani space, this late-2016 newcomer offers artfully plated fare and a no-frills, minimalistic atmosphere.
-Explore Executive Chef Brian Fisher's inventive approach to cooking by way of Carolina Gold (black truffle, duck egg, Parmigiano), duck (forbidden rice, unagi, chrysanthemum, watermelon rind, burdock), and the most photogenic wedge salad you'll ever see.
-Complete your meal with pastry chef Mari Katsumura's cheesecake, which is made with vanilla, orange, and coconut.
+Explore Executive Chef Brian Fisher's inventive approach to cooking by way of Carolina Gold (black truffle, duck egg, Parmigiano), Long Island Duck cherry, pain perdu, almond, Kyoto coffee, and duck sausage), and the most photogenic wedge salad you'll ever see.
+Complete your meal with the current cheesecake preparation, which is made with blueberry, maple, bourbon, and preserved Buddha's hand.

 Some of the best cheffy yet authentic Mexican food around

 The chef-driven Mexican fare at Diana Davila's vibrant concept is as thoughtfully crafted as it is satisfying.
 You can score a heaping basket of chips and salsa, but the other offerings are anything but basic.
 Team an aromatic elderflower margarita with a caldo de res made with short rib and bone marrow, or smoked beer-can chicken tacos with xoconostle, and don’t miss out on the mouthwatering tres leches.

 Vegetable-forward dishes so good, you won't need to think about meat

 This veggie-centric spot highlights Chef Matt Lair's "root to leaf" approach, with inventive dishes like a crudite platter comprised of raw and house-pickled vegetables, ramp conserva, smoked mushroom mousse, eggplant agrodolce, summer truffle, and hemp seed naan.
 There are also garden-to-glass cocktails including a carrot margarita made with Piedra Azul Reposado and booze-free "cottontails" like lavender lemonade with honey and topo chico.